discover-labs/dictum/docs/docs/data_model/getting_started.md

 ## Create the example database

-Hyperplane ships with a really simple example SQLite database unimaginatively called `example`.
+Dictum ships with a really simple example SQLite database unimaginatively called `example`.
 It's used in tests, and here we'll use it to showcase all the important features.